marijnh/Eloquent-JavaScript/03_functions.md

 This feature—being able to reference a specific instance of a local binding in an enclosing scope—is called _((closure))_.
-A function that _closes over_ some local bindings is called _a_ closure.
+A function that references bindings from local scopes around it is called _a_ closure.
 This behavior not only frees you from having to worry about lifetimes of bindings but also makes it possible to use function values in some creative ways.